Blog

 Undiscarded: Stories of New York, Episode 1 (Lightbulb)

 Our first season is full of quintessential New York artifacts, forgotten histories, and a diverse array of fascinating guests.
 It made perfect sense to begin the series with an object from one of New York’s most iconic landmarks, the Statue of Liberty.
-The museum is renowned for its extensive collection of Liberty statues and related memorabilia.
+The museum is renowned for its extensive collection of Lady Liberty statues and related memorabilia.

 Wall of postcards featuring the Statue of Liberty at the City Reliquary